 |Degree Field||Exercise science, kinesiology, physical education, or a related fitness field|

 |Experience||Up to 3 years of experience may be necessary|

-- Make physical fitness a priority.
+In their programs, aspiring aerobics instructors should make physical fitness a priority.
 Aerobics instructors must be physically fit to successfully demonstrate and lead a class.
-Experience in a variety of formats, such as step aerobics, kickboxing, body sculpting, boot camp and indoor cycling, may provide a solid foundation for a career in fitness instruction.
-Additionally, membership at a gym or fitness facility may help individuals to keep up with the latest trends in fitness and group exercise.
+Experience in a variety of formats such as step aerobics, kickboxing, body sculpting, boot camp, and indoor cycling, may provide a solid foundation for a career in fitness instruction.
+Additionally, membership at a gym or fitness facility may help individuals keep up with the latest trends in fitness and group exercise.

 Step 3: Gain Experience

-Gaining experience and familiarity with the fitness industry is an important part of securing employment as an aerobics instructor.
-Though the BLS notes that experience may not be required for entry-level jobs, a survey of job postings in September 2012 shows that employers may seek applicants with up to 3 years of experience.
-Individuals can find employment in a variety of positions in gyms, recreation centers and aerobics studios.
+Gaining experience and familiarity with the fitness industry is also an important part of securing employment as an aerobics instructor.
+Job applicants may need at least 1 year of experience to meet minimum employer requirements.
+Individuals can find employment in a variety of positions at gyms, recreation centers, and aerobics studios.
 Working in any position within the fitness industry may provide insight into the field and help potential aerobics instructors gain valuable experience.

 Some aspiring aerobics instructors may also start out working as customer service or sales representatives in gyms or health clubs.
 This is one way to develop the strong customer service and interpersonal skills needed to work as an aerobics instructor.

 The U.S. Bureau of Labor Statistics notes that instructors who wish to advance to management positions should continue their studies by earning a relevant bachelor's degree.
 Additionally, instructors desiring to open their own fitness centers can benefit from business management, marketing, and finance coursework provided through bachelor's degree programs.